athertahir/deep-learning-time-series-forecasting/chapter_06/Lab1.md

 every CNN and LSTM layer must be three-dimensional.
 The three dimensions of this input are:

-ˆ Samples.
+- Samples.
 One sequence is one sample.
 A batch is comprised of one or more samples.

-     Time Steps.
+    - Time Steps.
 One time step is one point of observation in the sample.
 One sample is comprised of multiple time steps.

-     Features.
+    - Features.
 One feature is one observation at a time step.
 One time step is comprised of one or more features.

 This expected three-dimensional structure of input data is often